f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 Exercise 1: HTTP Load Balancer Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Start in F5 Distributed Cloud Console and switch to the "Web App & API Protection" context.
+Start in F5 Distributed Cloud Console and switch to the **Multi-Cloud App Connect** context.
 [You should already be here from previous lab]

 #.
 Navigate the menu to go to "Manage"->"HTTP Load Balancers" and look for the Load Balancer named *<namespace>-lb* that you previously created.